Diazepam (Into the rectum)

 - Never take rectal medicine by mouth.

 - This medicine is not to be used every day.
-After you use the medicine for a seizure, it is best to wait at least 5 days before using it again.
-Do not use this medicine for more than 5 seizures per month, unless your doctor tells you to.
+Do not use this medicine for more than 1 episode every 5 days or more than 5 episodes per month.

-- This medicine will need to be given to you while you are having a seizure.
+- Read and follow the patient instructions that come with this medicine.
+Talk to your doctor or pharmacist if you have any questions.
+This medicine will need to be given to you while you are having a seizure.
 A family member or other caregiver will give the medicine to you, since you will be unable to give it to yourself.
 It is very important for your caregiver to understand how and when to use this medicine.
-Read and follow the patient/caregiver instructions carefully.
-Ask your doctor or pharmacist if you or your caregiver have any questions.

 - This medicine comes in a prefilled plastic applicator.
 Remove the cap from the prefilled applicator before inserting it.
 To make the applicator easier to insert, use the lubricating gel that comes with the medicine.